philrz/super/docs/formats/zng.md

 frames provide additional semantics on top of the base ZNG format.

-The body of a control frame is a control message and may be JSON, ZSON, ZNG, binary, or UTF-8 text.
-The serialization of the control frame body is independent of the ZNG stream containing the control frame.
+The body of a control frame is a control message and may be JSON, Super JSON, Super Binary, arbitrary binary, or UTF-8 text.
+The serialization of the control frame body is independent of the Super JSON stream containing the control frame.

-Any control message not known by a ZNG data receiver shall be ignored.
+Any control message not known by a Super Binary data receiver shall be ignored.

 The delivery order of control messages with respect to the delivery order of values of the ZNG stream should be preserved by an API implementing